Fast radio bursts trigger aftershocks resembling earthquakes, but not solar flares: Comparison with earthquakes and solar flares

 \subsection{Comparison with solar flares}

 The solar flare data were taken from the Hinode catalog \citep{Watanabe2012}.
 To see the dependence on activity level, data were extracted from two periods (200 days from 2012 Apr. to Oct., and 1,200 days from 2017 Oct. to 2021 Jan.) of high and low solar activity, adjusting the time period so that each period includes about 1,000 events (1,422 and 1,207 events, respectively).
 The X-ray flux was calculated from the flare class in the catalog, and this was used as a proxy for energy $E$.
 Flare classes are given as two significant digits and, as with the earthquake data, they were randomly shifted by the precision of the significant digits [e.g., X-ray flux of a B4.2 class flare is randomly chosen from the range of $(4.15$--$4.25) \times 10^{-4} \ \rm erg \ cm^{-2} \ s^{-1}$].
-These data sets were analyzed in the same way as earthquakes, and the results for the high activity set is shown in Fig. \ref{fig:SF_high} (and the low activity set in Fig. \ref{fig:SF_low} in Appendix \ref{app:figs}).
-Time correlation functions for the two sets are shown in Figs. \ref{fig:SF_xi1D}.
+These data sets were analyzed in the same way as earthquakes, and the results for the low activity set is shown in Fig. \ref{fig:SF_low} (and the high activity set in Fig. \ref{fig:SF_high} in Appendix \ref{app:figs}).
+Time correlation functions for the two sets are shown in Fig. \ref{fig:SF_xi1D}.

-The correlated aftershock rate $r_m \, \xi$ is stable regardless of the level of solar activity ($r_m$), as is the case with FRBs and earthquakes.
+Figure \ref{fig:SF_xi1D} shows that a significant time correlation signal is detected in the region of $\Delta t \lesssim 100$ hr.
+It is known that flares occurring in different active regions on the solar surface are uncorrelated \citep{Benz2017}, and hence the correlated signals are thought to be between flares occurring in a common active region.
+We can convert $\xi$ into the correlated aftershock rate $r_m \, \xi$, and it is stable regardless of the level of solar activity ($r_m$), which is similar to the behaviors of FRBs and earthquakes.
 However, $\xi$ reaches at most 5 without showing a clear power law, in sharp contrast to FRBs and earthquakes.
 The correlated rate $r_m \, \xi$ is well above $(\Delta t)^{-1}$, which indicates that the branching ratio $n$ is larger than 1 and multiple aftershocks are generated from a single event.
-Another difference from FRBs or earthquakes is the strong correlation not only in time but also in energy, with $\xi$ peaking at $\Delta t \sim$ 3000 s and $\Delta \lg E \sim 0$ (lower-right panels of Figs. \ref{fig:SF_high} and \ref{fig:SF_low}).
+Another difference from FRBs or earthquakes is the strong correlation not only in time but also in energy, with $\xi$ peaking at $\Delta t \sim 10^3$--$10^4$ s and $\Delta \lg E \sim 0$ (lower-right panels of Figs. \ref{fig:SF_low} and \ref{fig:SF_high}).
 This strong time-energy clustering nature is evident in the $t$-$E$ distribution shown in these figures (upper-left panels), which are not seen in FRB or earthquake data.